AniIOT/Foldable_Robotics_Project/index.md

    - Properly scale up the prototype
    - Test it in a free swim
    - Continue research on the gates of undulating aquatic animals
+ - The outputs of our parameter optimization are as follows
+   - Segment Volume - length=27.6mm height=10mm
+   - Tail Length = 10mm
+   - Sweep Frequency - 2.13Hz
+   - Constraint Link Length - 151.8 mm

 ## Conclusions and Future Work